 Awards: Outstanding Recent Graduate, Emporia State University, 1997

 Seeds of Hope Award, Wheatridge, 2009.

-Ben Gray has worked as Still Point's Grants Coordinator since 2010.
-Ben has been involved in Non-profit Arts Administration for many years as a fund raiser, producer and facilitator.
-He has worked for The Jazz Institute of Chicago, the Velvet Lounge and the Candlestick Maker.
-He is currently Development Director for Experimental Sound Studio and is an active musician around the city of Chicago.
+Ben Gray has worked with Still Point Theatre since 2010.
+Ben has been involved in non-profit Arts Administration for many years as a fundraiser, producer and facilitator.
+He has worked for The Jazz Institute of Chicago, the Velvet Lounge and Experimental Sound Studios.
+He is also currently Development Director for ArtReach at Lillstreet.

 Steve Grossman - Director, Technical Theatre Support

 Steve has an M.A. in Theater and Film, and has directed scores of amateur and professional productions.
 In 1966, he was founding director of the Creede Repertory Theatre in Creede, Colorado.
 He has been a Peace Corps volunteer and staffer, a screenwriter and journalist, and has taught at universities in Kansas and Missouri.

 Rosalie Gates - Program Facilitator

 Emmy Kreilkamp has worked with Still Point since 1998, facilitating the first Persephone Project workshop at the Metropolitan Correctional Center.
 Most recently, she directed the the Athena Project's pilot performance, "I'm Going to Stand Here."
 Emmy teaches theatre and communications at City Colleges of Chicago and DePaul University.
 As a dramaturg and director, she has worked with Irish Theatre of Chicago (formerly Seanachai Theatre), the Strange Tree Group, and Famous Door Theatre.
 She received her M.A. in Theatre in Dance from Kent State University, and is ABD with her PhD in Theatre and Drama from Indiana University-Bloomington.